-When you eat something, it needs to be passed into your bloodstream first and then it gets passed to your milk.
-So the fact that a certain foods or drinks gives you gas, doesn’t necessarily mean that your baby will have gas.
+When you eat something, it needs to be passed into your bloodstream first, and then it gets passed to your milk.
+So the fact that particular foods or drinks give you gas doesn’t necessarily mean that your baby will have gas.

 If you consider babies in different cultures, you will find that each culture have different foods on the ‘AVOID while breastfeeding’ list.

-The best thing to do, is to monitor your baby.
-If you eliminated all the other factors that might cause gas and the symptoms still prevails, only then start checking your diet.
+The best thing to do is to monitor your baby.
+If you eliminated all the other factors that might cause gas and the symptoms still prevail, only then start checking your diet.